Chattooga River

-The Chattooga River (also spelled Chatooga, Chatuga, and Chautaga, variant name Guinekelokee River) is the main tributary of the Tugaloo River.
+The Chattooga River (also spelled Chatooga, Chatuga, and Chautaga, variant name Guinekelokee River) is the main tributary of the Tugaloo River in the United States.

 Water course

 The headwaters of the Chattooga River are located southwest of Cashiers, North Carolina, and it stretches 57 mi to its confluence with the Tallulah River within Lake Tugalo, which was created by the Tugalo Dam.
 The Chattooga begins in southern Jackson County, North Carolina, and flows southwestward between northwestern Oconee County, South Carolina, and eastern Rabun County, Georgia.
 The "Chattooga" spelling was approved by the US Board on Geographic Names in 1897.

 The Chattooga and the Tallulah rivers combine to make the Tugaloo River, which is considered to start at the outlet of Lake Tugalo.
 Downriver from the Tugaloo's confluence with the Seneca River, it is known as the Savannah River below Lake Hartwell.
 Downstream from that point, the water flows into the Atlantic Ocean near Savannah, Georgia.

 The Chattooga was the model for the fictional 'Cahulawassee River' in James Dickey's novel, Deliverance (1970).
-Scenes for the 1972 film of the same name were shot along the Chattooga River.
+Scenes for the 1972 film of the same name with Jon Voight, Burt Reynolds, Ned Beatty and Ronny Cox were shot along the Chattooga River.